Graham Stringer: Parliamentary career

 Following a spell on the back benches and as a government whip, he spent the last six years of the Labour Government as a member of the Transport Select Committee.
 He campaigned against a proposed Congestion Charge in Greater Manchester.

 In September 2008, Stringer became the first Labour MP to publicly call for Gordon Brown to resign as Prime Minister.

 Prior to the 2010 general election, Stringer's constituency of Manchester Blackley was abolished, and replaced with Blackley and Broughton.
 At the 2010 general election, Stringer was elected to Parliament as MP for Blackley and Broughton with 54.3% of the vote and a majority of 12,303.

-In January 2011, he called for Manchester United manager Sir Alex Ferguson, a lifelong Labour voter and vocal supporter of the party at elections, to be given a seat in the House of Lords.
+In January 2011, he called for Manchester United manager Alex Ferguson, a lifelong Labour voter and vocal supporter of the party at elections, to be given a seat in the House of Lords.

 He was a critic of former Labour Party leader Ed Miliband, whom he accused in May 2014 of running an "unforgivably unprofessional" campaign, and referred to as "not an asset on the doorsteps" when campaigning.

 At the 2015 general election, Stringer was re-elected as MP for Blackley and Broughton with an increased vote share of 61.9% and an increased majority of 16,874.

 At the snap 2017 general election, Stringer was again re-elected with an increased vote share of 70.5% and an increased majority of 19,601.

 Stringer was again re-elected at the 2019 general election, with a decreased vote share of 61.9% and a decreased majority of 14,402.

 As a result of the 2023 review of Westminster constituencies, Stringer's constituency of Blackley and Broughton was abolished, and replaced with Blackley and Middleton South.
 In June 2024, Stringer was selected as the Labour candidate for Blackley and Middleton South, and he was duly elected at the 2024 general election with a decreased majority of 10,220.

-In September 2025, Stringer denied claims he may be resigning his seat early to trigger a by-election for Andy Burnham.
+In September 2025, Stringer denied claims that he might resign his seat early to trigger a by-election for Andy Burnham.